-The world of fitness has changed dramatically with a whole new breed of affordable gyms where you can pay as little as £10 a month.
+The world of fitness has changed dramatically and there are now a whole new breed of affordable gyms where you can pay as little as £10 a month.

-The majority even include classes so whether it’s the treadmill, free weights or body blast class that you’re after, it’s the same rate.
+The majority of these gyms even include classes.
+So, whether it’s the treadmill, free weights or a body blast class that you’re after, you can work out the way you want to all for the same rate.

-With many of these options, you won’t have to worry about getting stuck in a contract as they don’t have fixed terms.
+With many of the cheap gym membership options below, you won’t have to worry about getting stuck in a contract as they don’t have fixed terms.

-You can pay by the month and cancel at any time as long as you give a certain amount of notice.
+In many cases you can pay by the month and cancel at any time, as long as you give a certain amount of notice.